XVRugby/XVLIVEMANAGER/README.md

 1. Download the latest version from the [releases page](https://github.com/XVRugby/XVLIVEMANAGER/releases) or the official website.
 2. Launch the `.exe` installer or if you downloaded the ZIP file, unzip it and double-click on `creer_raccourci.bat` to create a shortcut.
-3. Follow the documentation to configure OBS Studio integration and start your first match.
+3. Follow the documentation to configure OBS Studio integration and start your first match [https://xvlivemanager.fr/guide-installation](https://xvlivemanager.fr/guide-installation).

 ## Documentation